LarsBesselmann/MoRE_WhereAMI/README.md

-# How to demo Modernized Runtime Extension for Java End-to-End - DRAFT
+# How to demo Modernized Runtime Extension for Java End-to-End

 The following guide should help to do a simple end-to-end demo.
 Main steps: